 A call to join a monastic community comes from God.
 Some receive a very distinct, definite call.
 For others, it is not always so clear, and may take some time to discern.
 Usually such a call is accompanied by a desire to give one's life totally to God, along with some attraction to monastic life.
 In our Order, even though there may be an attraction to the traditions or spirit of the Order, usually the call is to a specific monastery.
-For information in Norwegian, please refer to our other site: www.tautra.no .
+For more information please write to: firstname.lastname@example.org or in Norwegian, please refer to our other site: www.tautra.no .

 Stages of Formation

 Observer- Postulant - Novice--Junior Sister - Solemn Professed Sister

 When a young women first enquires about our community, she is encouraged to come for a two-week visit.
 Eventually, when she has a serious interest in the community, she is allowed to come and live inside with us for a period of three months, called obersvership.
 She has no obligations to the community at this time (and is free to keep her present employment if they allow her this sabbatical time,) just as the community has no obligation to her.
 This is simply a period to "come and see."